tpaknok/Indoor_ants/README.md

 |Native.csv| Native distributions of all ants from GABI (Guénard et al. 2017).
 Visit AntMaps (https://antmaps.org/) for the most updated information.

 # Figure
-The file "Figures" contains three cartoons for reproducing figures in the manuscript.
-These cartoons were obtained in Microsoft PowerPoint.
+The file "Figures" contains the figures listed in the manuscript.

 # Contact
 Toby Tsang (paknok.tsang@utoronto.ca)